aweimann/aweimann.github.io/content/publication/khaledi-2020-sz/index.md

 ---
 title: Predicting antimicrobial resistance in Pseudomonas aeruginosa with machine learning-enabled molecular diagnostics
+summary:  By training machine learning classifiers on information about the presence or absence of genes, their sequence variation, and expression profiles, we generated predictive models and identified biomarkers of resistance to four commonly administered antimicrobial drugs.
 authors:
 - Ariane Khaledi*
 - Aaron Weimann*